-Was the former rector's departure planned (such as a retirement) or was it unplanned?
+Was the former rector's departure planned such as a retirement or was it unplanned such as the rector finding another position?
 Churches are not good at succession planning.
 Many of our spoken and unspoken rules about clergy searches inadvertently ensure that the issue of succession planning is studiously avoided.

 We find that the current state of succession planning makes no sense from an organizational viewpoint.
-Many clergy retire with everyone "knowing" that it is going to happen, but absolutely nothing is done to prepare the congregation for their future.
+Many clergy retire with everyone "knowing" that it is going to happen but absolutely nothing is done to prepare the congregation for their future.
 Even when the rector has announced they are retiring, the "rule" is that the search process in its entirety must wait until after the rector has left.

-Rather than debating whether a congregation should or should not engage in a search while a retiring incumbent is still employed, ask this alternative question, which could lead to some different strategies regarding succession planning:
+Rather than debate whether a congregation should or should not engage in a search while a retiring incumbent is still employed ask an alternative question which could lead to some different strategies regarding succession planning.

-"Under what circumstances would it be appropriate for a congregation to engage in a search, and what resources are needed for the congregation to be able to engage in a search, while the retiring incumbent is still present?"
+"Under what circumstances would it be appropriate for a congregation to engage in a search, or what resources are needed for the congregation to be able to engage in a search, while the retiring incumbent is still present?"

-From our perspective, congregations that have the following characteristics could easily engage in a search while the retiring rector is still present:
+From our perspective congregations that have the following characteristics could easily engage in a search while the retiring rector is still present:

-- They are stable and energized. - They have a clear sense of their future and are acting from a place of love and hope, and not from fear of an unknown future they need to control. - Their rector has no desire to meddle in the search. - They do not need major congregational development. - They have the resources to engage an external search consultant so that search issues do not default to the church staff.
+- Stable and energized; - Have a clear sense of their future and are acting from a place of love and hope and not fear of an unknown future they need to control; - A well differentiated rector who will not meddle in the search; - Do not need major congregational development; - Have the resources to engage an external search consultant so that search issues do not default to the church staff.

-Faced with a planned transition, a well-energized congregation, especially a large one where much of the day-to-day pastoral work is provided by associate staff, could engage in most of their search process during the last year of the rector's tenure.
+For example, a well-energized congregation, with a predictable transition, especially a large one where much of the day-to-day pastoral work is provided by associate staff, could engage in most of their search process during the last year of the rector's tenure.
 This would require only a 2-3 month "sabbatical" between clergy.
-During the last year of the rector's ministry, the congregation could engage in an appreciative summit to celebrate the retiring rector's ministry in the congregation, and to use the process as a foundation for taking ownership of the ministry and their future.
+During the last year of the rector's ministry, the congregation could engage in an appreciative summit to celebrate the retiring rector's ministry in the congregation and to use the process as a foundation for taking ownership of the ministry and their future.
 Knowing their future is in their own hands will minimize the potential for excessive grief, or a loss of momentum.
-Such a process will reduce the likelihood of the all-too-common congregational decline that accompanies a retiring rector's last years of ministry.
+Such a process will reduce the likelihood of the all too common congregational decline that accompanies a retiring rector's last years of ministry.

-In contrast, a congregation that is dispirited or in conflict and does not have the above resources, is unlikely to be able to successfully engage in a search process during the rectors's tenure.
-In these circumstances it would be appropriate to wait until the rector departs.
-The congregation can then engage in a substantial period of transitional ministry prior to engaging in their search.

-Under what circumstances would it be appropriate for a congregation to engage in a search, and what resources are needed for the congregation to be able to engage in a search, while the retiring incumbent is still present?
+In contrast, a congregation that is dispirited or in conflict and does not have the above resources, even though the transition is predictable, is unlikely to be able to successfully engage in a search process during the rectors's tenure.
+In these circumstance it would be appropriate to wait until the rector departs and the congregation can then engage in a substantial period of transitional ministry prior to engaging in their search.
+Under what circumstances would it be appropriate for a congregation to engage in a search, or what resources are needed for the congregation to be able to engage in a search, while the retiring incumbent is still present?